Skip to main content

 The application process considers three applicant groups:

-1. Applicants of compulsory education age (under 18-year-old applicants) and others who do not have a vocational qualification or higher education completed in Finland
+1. Applicants of compulsory education age (under 18-year-old applicants) and others who do not have an upper secondary degree or higher education completed in Finland

-2. Adult applicants who already have a vocational qualification or higher education completed in Finland
+2. Adult applicants who already have an upper secondary degree or higher education completed in Finland

 3. Omnia’s internal transfer applicants